angular/angular/src/components/toolbar/README.md

 ```

 ### Alignment
-The alingment inside of a toolbar row can be easily done by using the flexbox layout.<br/>
+The alignment inside of a toolbar row can be easily done by using the flexbox layout.<br/>
 For example, the following markup aligns the items on the `right`.

 Custom HTML